ucsdlib/chronopolis-core/merge.md

 5. in gitlab select merge requests
 6. choose your feature/$feature-name as the source branch, and feature/develop as the target branch
 7. submit merge request
+8. when the merge request has been accepted, remove the branch from your local repository with `git branch -d feature/$feature-name`